filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-17_Metasploitable-2-part-two.md

     [*] Auxiliary module execution completed

 Not a single user found, but we know that all users exist!
 That means that this version of SSH is not actually vulnerable to this attack.
-I have done some searching about this version online and it seems like it suffers from another vulnerability name [this](http://www.exploit-db.com/exploits/5720/) one on http://www.exploit-db.com/.
+I have done some searching about this version online and it seems like it suffers from another vulnerability namely [this](http://www.exploit-db.com/exploits/5720/) one on http://www.exploit-db.com/.
 Who knows I might come around doing that if I get bored enough...